-Coming across a high altitude lake in India is rare.
-Coming across one like Lake Bhrigu is even rarer.
-Bhrigu Lake is a high altitude glacial lake located in the Kullu district of Himachal Pradesh.
-The most enticing feature of the Bhrigu Lake Trek is that you get to climb up to an ambitious altitude of 4300 m or 14,000 ft. in just 3 days, which is usually achieved after 4-5 days of hectic climbing on a Himalayan trek.
+Coming across a high altitude lake is a beautiful experience to witness.
+Bhrigu Lake is one such high altitude glacial lake located in the Kullu district of Himachal Pradesh.
+The most enticing feature of the Bhrigu Lake Trek is that you get to climb up to an ambitious altitude of 4300 m or 14,000 ft. in just 4 days, which is usually achieved after long and hectic climbing on a Himalayan trek.
 This ideal weekend hiking trip promises loads of excitement for both beginners as well as experienced hikers.

 Highlights of the Trek: